sematext/docs/docs/faq.md

 Keep data separate between environments: you'll get better visibility if you see aggregate metrics/logs per environment instead of overall.
 It will cost less because you can choose different plans: for example, shorter retention for testing than for production.

 The easiest way is to have different [Infra Apps](/monitoring/infrastructure) for each environment, then a [Logs](/logs)/[Monitoring](/monitoring) App for each environment as well.
 The Infra App of each enviromnet will be linked to the right Logs App via [Logs Discovery](/logs/discovery/intro) and to the right Monitoring App via [Service Discovery](/monitoring/autodiscovery).
-Alternatively to using separate Apps is using a shared App and relying on [Custom Tags](/tags/custom-tags) to keep your data separate.
+An alternative to using separate Apps is using a shared App and relying on [Custom Tags](/tags/custom-tags) to keep your data separate.
 The data can then be further isolated with the use of [Saved Views](/guide/saved-views).

 ### Can you give me an example?